Superrehtard/old_diaspora_wiki/Deployment.md

 ## Diaspora communication
 A diaspora server, a pod, communicates with a client and  other pods out there.
-The requirements are outlined in [[Diaspora Security Architecture Proposal]].
+The requirements are outlined in [[Security Architecture Proposal]].
 Three interfaces exists:

 - With the client.
 For the default setup, the client is a browser.
 The client/pod communcation needs to be encrypted which is done using http/SSL i. e. https.
 This also includes the websocket traffic.